ashwinvis/phd-thesis/chapter_00_1_swe_decomp.md

 ## Governing Equations

-The shallow water equations (SWE) have found utility as a academic tool to study and explain numerous fundamental geophysical wave phenomena [see chapter 3,
+The shallow water equations (SWE) have found utility as an academic tool to study and explain fundamental geophysical wave phenomena [see chapter 3,
-@vallis_atmospheric_2017] and also as the "dynamical core" of some numerical weather prediction models [for eg., a flux vector splitting scheme based formulation of the SWE [@lin_explicit_1997] was used in NOAA's GFS model until very recently][^FV3].
+@vallis_atmospheric_2017] and also as the "dynamical core" of some numerical weather prediction models [for eg., a flux vector splitting scheme based formulation of the SWE [@lin_explicit_1997] was used in NOAA's GFS model until recently][^FV3].
 The governing equations for a single layer shallow layer of fluid are:
 \begin{align}
     \label{eq:dtu0} \partial_t \mathbf{u} & = - (\mathbf{u}.\nabla) \mathbf{u}